top of page

 NASCAR legend Richard Petty works underneath his race car at Daytona, February 1984.
 (Photo by Brian Cleary/bcpix.com)

-Any photographer working inside a NASCAR garage today can tell you exactly what would happen if you walked into a garage stall, dropped to the ground, and started taking photos of crew members working underneath a Cup car:you’d be pulled out by your heels, escorted from the garage, and you’d probably lose your credential for the weekend—if not longer.
+Any photographer working inside a NASCAR garage today can tell you exactly what would happen if you walked into a garage stall, dropped to the ground, and started taking photos of crew members working underneath a Cup car: you’d be pulled out by your heels, escorted from the garage, and you’d probably lose your credential for the weekend—if not longer.
+But it wasn’t always that way.
+I learned that firsthand back in February of 1984 at Daytona.

 At the time, I was a young twenty-something freelancer, stringing for United Press International and working under the legendary Peter Cosgrove, who was editing the event for UPI.
-With instructions to go find an “interesting feature photo,” I grabbed my camera and headed into the garage, searching for something that would stand out.
+With instructions to find an “interesting feature photo,” I grabbed my camera and headed into the garage, searching for something that would stand out.

+It didn’t take long.
 When I reached the stall of Richard “The King” Petty, the seven-time NASCAR Cup champion himself was on the floor, crawling underneath his race car to check it out.
-No entourage, no PR handler, no security bubble—just Richard Petty, doing what he did.
+No entourage, no PR handler, no security bubble—just Richard Petty, doing what he did best.

 Back then, photographers had the freedom to wander in and out of garages, talk to anyone, and generally move around as long as we respected the space.
 So I stepped right in, introduced myself as a UPI photographer, and asked Petty if he’d mind if I got on the floor to make a few photos of him under the car.
+His reply was simple: “Knock yourself out.”

 NASCAR legend Richard Petty works underneath his race car at Daytona, February 1984.
 (Photo by Brian Cleary/bcpix.com)